 Mary Elton, Secretary/Treasurer

-The Chapter has teamed up with the Automotive Hall of Fame in Dearborn to assist in updating and revising the Hall’s extensive archive of inductee biographies.
-The “Bio Project,” as it has come to be known, encompasses 286 of the AHF inductees.
-Work on 82 biographies has been undertaken by Chapter members, with 58 of those completed.
-This is an ongoing project, administered by Nick Gargaro of the AHF and by Mary Elton of the Leland Chapter, with guidance from Sarah Cook and Brian Baker of the AHF.
-This project is an outstanding example of how members in any locale can volunteer to provide valuable assistance to local institutions. https://www.automotivehalloffame.org/
+The Chapter is partnering with the Automotive Hall of Fame in Dearborn to assist in updating and revising the Hall’s extensive archive of inductee biographies.
+The “Bio Project,” as it has come to be known, encompasses 350 of the AHF inductees.
+This is an ongoing project, administered by Nick Gargaro of the AHF, with guidance from Sarah Cook and Brian Baker of the AHF.
+This project is an outstanding example of how SAH members in any locale can volunteer to provide valuable assistance to local institutions. https://www.automotivehalloffame.org/

-Terry Boyce has an article in the February, 2021 issue of Collectible Automobile entitled “Advancing on All Fronts: The General Motors Cars of 1961,” providing a very detailed review of the offerings of GM.
+Terry Boyce has an article in the February, 2021 issue of Collectible Automobile entitled “Advancing on All Fronts: The General Motors Cars of 1961,” providing a very detailed review of the GM offerings that model year.
 Terry had two articles in the December, 2020 issue of Collectible Automobile; “1977-79 Cadillac: Reimaging the American Luxury Car” covering the smaller DeVilles and Fleetwoods and “Don Hood: Front and Center,” profiling the GM and Chrysler designer.
 Terry also had an article in the August, 2020 issue of Collectible Automobile entitled “1978-80 Chevrolet Monte Carlo: New Path to Personal Luxury,” covering the downsized Monte Carlo redesign.
 And, Terry had an article in the April, 2020 issue of Collectible Automobile entitled “1971-78 Cadillac Eldorado: A Sizable Difference,” covering the second generation Eldorado.

 Kevin Fleck presented a lecture entitled Early Automotive Standardization – Cole Motor Company on Sunday, January 19, 2020 at the Gilmore Car Museum, as part of the Museum’s Winter Lecture Series.
 Kevin’s lecture covered the origins of industry standardization and focused on the Cole Motor Car Company’s 1913 trademarked term “standardized car.”
 Joseph Jarrett Cole organized a standardization conference that same year to encourage establishment of standards for the industry. http://colemotorcarregistry.com/